ianboru/genetic_beats/luke-feedback.md

 --------------------------------------

 * "Different lengths which is interesting" - 1st gen beats
-* IAN: While creating new beat expected it to play and stop current beat playing
-* IAN: Stop/Play for arrangement was confused as current beat play/stop
 * Didn't notice track type synth right away
 * Looked below family tree for mating button, and then "new family"
 * Tracks with 32 notes don't fit